corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 +++

-In Rust, not all traits can be used as trait objects with `dyn Trait`.
+In Rust, some traits can't be used as trait objects with `dyn Trait`.

 When a trait can't be used with dynamic dispatch, we say it's "not dyn compatible."